lkuncheva/RPG-Character-Management-DB-Project/README.md

-﻿﻿## Installation and Setup
+# RPG Manager Project Instalation and Setup Guide
 This project is split into two components:

 - RPGManager: The console application and service layer.
-- RPGManager.Data: The data access layer containing Models, the Entity Framework DbContext, and Migrations.
+- RPGManager.Data: The data access layer containing Models, the Entity Framework DbContext, Repositories, and Migrations.

 ### Prerequisites
 - .NET 8.0 SDK or later